PIPEDA

 What pharmacy AI vendors must address under PIPEDA:

-- Purpose limitation — data collected for prescription entry cannot be used for marketing, analytics, or model training without consent
+- Purpose limitation, data collected for prescription entry cannot be used for marketing, analytics, or model training without consent

-- Data residency — personal information should not flow outside Canada unless equivalent protections are in place
+- Data residency, personal information should not flow outside Canada unless equivalent protections are in place

-- Security safeguards — appropriate technical and organizational controls for the sensitivity of the data
+- Security safeguards, appropriate technical and organizational controls for the sensitivity of the data

-- Breach notification — reportable breaches must be disclosed to the Privacy Commissioner of Canada and affected individuals
+- Breach notification, reportable breaches must be disclosed to the Privacy Commissioner of Canada and affected individuals

 AutoRx is PIPEDA-compliant.
 Data stays in Canada, subprocessors are documented, and our privacy practices are detailed in the Privacy Policy and Trust Center.
+For how AutoRx maps to each PIPEDA principle, see the PIPEDA compliance page.

 See also